 - Using ground chuck is key because of the quality and fat content.
 I don’t recommend using leaner options such as sirloin, ground chicken or ground turkey.
 These will a yield tough and dry meatball without the addition of bread crumbs or milk.
 However, adding a little Italian sausage or ground pork would be fine.

 - Oven baked meatballs don’t require as long to make, but you also risk drier results.
 Instead, briefly brown them in oven and transfer them to a simmering sauce which avoids moisture loss.

-make-ahead and freezing meatballs
+make-ahead and freezing Tips

 Since these take several hours to prepare, I recommend making them ahead of time, especially if preparing for a large family meal or the holidays.